analytics_image

 Based on Region

-In 2023, Asia Pacific market held a significant dominance with 41.5% of the total revenue driven by thriving marine industries in China, India, and Singapore.
+In 2024, Asia Pacific market held a significant dominance with 41.5% of the total revenue driven by thriving marine industries in China, India, and Singapore.
 These nations benefit from substantial consumption of Marine Lubricants, supported by increasing manufacturing investments attracted by abundant labor and raw materials.
 Notably, Singapore plays a pivotal role as a global maritime hub, facilitating over 140,000 vessel calls annually.
 Its strategic location and efficient port infrastructure make it a preferred choice for more than 200 shipping lines, handling over 37.3 million TEUs in 2022 alone.
-The port's capability to refuel ships and handle large container volumes underscores its importance in global trade networks.
+The ports capability to refuel ships and handle large container volumes underscores its importance in global trade networks.

 The increase in population, industrialization, low labour cost, enhanced living standards and accessibility of raw materials also drives the Asia Pacific market.
 This region is a significant center for shipbuilding and repair activities.
 Nations like China, Japan, and South Korea are renowned for their shipbuilding expertise and have numerous commercial vessels either being built or in service.
 The need for Marine Lubricants during the construction and maintenance of these ships further fuels the regional demand.